Desert View Drive

 Grand Canyon Village is the first stop for the vast majority of the nearly four million people who visit the Grand Canyon every year (though I recommend coming in from the east entrance and avoiding the crowds).
 Consequently, it is the most crowded area in the park, but it also has the most overlooks and visitor services.
 Its many historic buildings add to the popularity of the village, which, if it weren't so crowded all the time, would have a pleasant atmosphere.
 For visitors who have entered the park through the south entrance, that unforgettable initial gasp-inducing glimpse of the canyon is usually at Mather Point, which is down a short paved path from the Grand Canyon Visitor Center.
 The visitor center, with its large parking lots, is also a good place to park your car.
 From here you can get around the South Rim by shuttle bus.

 Continuing west toward the village proper, you next come to Yavapai Point, which has the best view from anywhere in the vicinity of Grand Canyon Village.
 If you can bring yourself to drive past Mather Point and delay your initial glimpse of the canyon for a few minutes longer, Yavapai Point actually makes a better first view of the canyon (although parking spaces here are limited).
 From here you can see the Bright Angel Trail, Indian Gardens, Phantom Ranch, the Colorado River, and even the suspension bridge that hikers and mule riders use to cross the river to Phantom Ranch.
 Between Hoover Dam (downstream) and the Navajo Bridge upstream near Lees Ferry, a distance of 340 miles, this is the only bridge across the Colorado.
-Here you'll also find the historic Yavapai Geology Museum, which houses a small geology museum and has big walls of glass to take in the extraordinary vistas.
+Here you'll also find the historic Yavapai Geology Museum, which has big walls of glass to take in the extraordinary vistas.
 The geology displays here are the park's best introduction to the forces that created the Grand Canyon and should not be missed.
 The museum is open daily from 8am to 8pm in summer (shorter hours other months).
 Yavapai Point is a particularly good spot from which to take sunrise and sunset photos.
 If you want to do some walking, the paved Grand Canyon Greenway extends 3.5 miles east to the South Kaibab Trailhead and 3 miles west, passing through Grand Canyon Village along the way.

 Continuing west from Yavapai Point, you'll come to a parking lot at park headquarters and a side road that leads to parking at the Market Plaza.
 Grand Canyon Village proper is west of these parking areas, and a paved pathway that leads along the rim here provides lots of good (though crowded) spots for taking pictures.
 The village is the site of such historic buildings as El Tovar Hotel and Bright Angel Lodge, both of which are worth brief visits to take in the lodge ambience of their lobbies.
 Inside Bright Angel Lodge you'll find the Bright Angel History Room, which has displays on Mary Elizabeth Jane Colter and the Harvey Girls.
 Be sure to check out this room's fireplace, which is designed with all the same geologic layers that appear in the canyon.
 Adjacent to El Tovar is the Hopi House Gift Store and Art Gallery, a historic souvenir-and-curio shop.
 Built in 1905 to resemble a Hopi pueblo and to serve as a place for Hopi artisans to work and sell their crafts, this was the first shop inside the park.
 Today, it's full of Hopi and Navajo arts and crafts, including expensive kachina dolls, rugs, jewelry, and pottery.
 This shop is open daily; hours vary seasonally.